 MOD ACP/3A2/18

-33 4.2 Members shall ensure that administrations*cooperate within the framework of these Regulations to provide by mutual agreement, a wide range of international telecommunication services which should conform, to the greatest extent practicable, to the relevant CCITT Recommendations.
+33 4.2 Member States shall to the extend possible ensure that operating agencies* cooperate within the framework of these Regulations to provide by mutual agreement, a wide range of international telecommunication services which should conform, to the greatest extent practicable, to the relevant ITU-T Recommendations.

 Reasons: Reflects the reality of the current operating environment.